onusai/blockbench-uv-pixel-align/README.md

 ### Now, I want to keep it aligned to the center on the X axis, but for the Y axis to be aligned to the grid.
 I clicked the "UV Pixel Align Center Toggle" to disable center snapping, then clicked the "UV Pixel Align Y" to snap along only the Y axis.
 ![Image 0](img/6.png)
 ***
-### Note: When moving faces manually, the vertex gets deselected.
+### Note: When moving faces manually, selected vertices gets deselected.
 If the align buttons aren't doing anything, make sure a vertex is selected.
 ### Note: When multiple vertices are selected, the anchor will be the average of their position.
 ### Note: On Cube objects, you cant select a vertex in the UV editor, so just select the face and it will use the top left vertex as the anchor.